Does homeowners insurance cover roof leaks?

 When does home insurance cover roof leaks?

 Dwelling coverage on a standard homeowners insurance policy may pay out for costs to repair or replace your leaking roof.
 Your policy’s personal property coverage may pay to repair your personal items damaged by the leak, such as furniture and electronics.
-Perils that may cause a roof leak include a fallen tree and rain or snow damage.
+Perils that may cause a roof leak include damage to your home from a fallen tree and rain or snow damage.

 Does homeowners insurance cover water damage from a leaking roof?

-Does insurance cover roof leaks from snow and rain?
+Does insurance cover roof leaks from snow?

 Homeowners insurance generally covers damage from a roof leak caused by snow and rain, up to your policy’s limits and minus your deductible.

 Does homeowners insurance cover roof replacement from leaks?

 If your roof needs a full replacement because it’s leaking due to a covered peril such as snow and rain damage, your insurance may cover the expense to partially or even fully replace it.
 However, general wear and tear is not covered, so a new roof would not be covered just because it is time to replace the old one as general upkeep on your residence.